The second edition of the Global Precipitation Measurement Mission (GPM) Mentorship program is coming in 2023. Register now (limited seats available).

 Dr. Jackson Tan (NASA)

-Dr. Joe Turk (NASA)
+Dr. Joe Turk (NASA JPL)

 Dr. Lisa Milani (NASA)